awslabs/graphstorm/docs/source/tutorials/quick-start.rst

 ----------
 Once finish GML tasks, users can exit the GraphStorm Docker container with command ``exit`` and then stop the container to restore computation resources.

-Run this command in the **container running environment** to leave GraphStorm container.
+Run this command in the **container running environment** to leave the GraphStorm container.

 .. code-block:: bash